dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

     * JSON Web Token (JWT) validation: DHIS2 performs a validation of the IdP JWT.
     * The ID token is a set of attribute key-pairs for the user.
 The key-pairs are called claims.

 7. DHIS2 identifies the user from the IdP claims and completes the authentication request from Step 1.
-DHIS2 searches for a user in the repository that matches the "email" claim from the IdP.
+DHIS2 searches for a user that matches the "email" claim from the IdP.
 DHIS2 can be configured to use different claims for this process.

 8. DHIS2 authorizes the user.

-### Requirements for Using OpenID Connect
+### Requirements for Using OIDC

 #### IdP account
 You must have access to an identity provider (IdP) that are supported by DHIS2.